petewachi/system-design-experience/README.md

 #### My Role
 - **Architecture Design:** Contributed to the design of cloud services and laid the foundation for microservices design as a solution architect.
 Integrated various financial functions with enterprise and legacy systems, ensuring scalability and consistent business logic design and implementation.
 - **Solution Design and Implementation:** Designed microservices, databases, APIs, and integrations for multiple services such as IAM, transaction banking, payroll, and bill payment.
 Developed a dynamic workflow system using Camunda BPMN to automate and manage business processes.
+Oversaw business logic, functional and technical design of the project.
 - **ETL Processes:** Collaborated on designing ETL processes for data auditing and data lake integration.
 Worked closely with data lake teams to define data fields and auditing requirements.
 - **Technical Documentation:** Created comprehensive documentation using sequence diagrams, API Swagger, Camunda BPMN, and DMN rules.
 Maintained detailed design documents in Confluence throughout the project lifecycle.
+- **Testing and Production Support:** Designed test cases, executed sprint tests and system integration testing (SIT), managed defects using Postman, investigated API logs with Kibana and implemented functional dashboards.
+Provided production support and developed knowledge transition materials.

 <p>
   <img src="images/CorpPortal_Architecture.webp" alt="Corporate Banking Platform Architecture" style="width: 1080px">